rinnocente/qe-full-6.0-with-thermo-pw/README.md

 ### Only local access allowed :

-You can use locally the container without logging in  typing :
+You can use locally the container without logging in  typing (you can't use X in this way) :

 ```
 $ docker run -it -u qe rinnocente/qe-full-6.0 /bin/bash